 Located in the NorQuest library, Computer Commons provides a supportive drop-in computer resources facility for students.
-Computers are equipped with Windows 7 and Microsoft Office, and scanners are also available.
+Computers are equipped with Microsoft Office and scanners are available.
 The staff provides:

 Computer Commons be reached:

-You can access your student account information online with MyQuest, using your User ID and password sent by email to your personal email account to log in.
+You can access your student account information online with MyQuest, using the log in information that was sent to your personal email account.

 MyQuest can be used to:

-Forward all communication through your MyMail account; personal email accounts will not be used for security purposes.
+Every NorQuest student has a MyMail email account.
+Send all communication to the college through your MyMail account.
 NorQuest staff and instructors will only send information to your MyMail account.
-It is your responsibility to be checking your MyMail regularly.
+It is your responsibility to check your MyMail regularly.

-All course specific questions (such as labs, exams, marks, course content) should be directed to instructors or program areas.
+All course-specific questions (about topics such as exams, marks, labs, or course content) should be directed to instructors or program areas.

 To access Moodle:

-If you cannot complete an Open Entry/Open Exit (OEE) online course (all course material and final exam), you may request an extension.
-Extensions are 28 calendar days long and cost $75 per extension.
-Students may have a maximum of 3 extensions per course, to a limit of 5 extensions during the program.
+If you cannot complete all course material and the final exam for an Open Entry/Open Exit (OEE) online course by your end date, you may request an extension of 28 calendar days to complete your course.
+There is a cost of $75 per extension.
+You may have a maximum of three extensions per course, to a limit of five extensions during your program.

 To request an extension:

-Withdrawals must be requested in writing to the Office of the Registrar.
+Withdrawals or course drops must be requested in writing to the Office of the Registrar.

-Refer to the NorQuest College calendar (PDF) or the Programs & Courses section of this website for admission and course requirements.
+Refer to the NorQuest College calendar (6.8MB pdf) or the Programs & Courses section of this website for admission and course requirements.

 Students in Open Studies do not need to show that they meet admission requirements, but are responsible for ensuring they have all prerequisites for individual courses.
 Prerequisites will be verified by the Office of the Registrar.
 Open Studies students are more likely to be successful if they have an English language proficiency level that is appropriate for the program under which their courses are offered.